Knight-Night-666/Tetris-using-python/README.md

 - A seemingly simple game like Tetris could well be modified in many ways

-A) Harder levels with larger boards and faster block drops.
+- Harder levels with larger boards and faster block drops.

-B) Making an AI which can beat the game, or set an incredibly high score to beat.
+- Making an AI which can beat the game, or set an incredibly high score to beat.

-C) Multiplayer mode with real-time competition
+- Multiplayer mode with real-time competition

-D) Customization in Controls, Aesthetics, and Audio.
+- Customization in Controls, Aesthetics, and Audio.

 - Many such retro-arcade games can be made together in a similar fashion to make a Modern time Retro-Arcade to relive some of the old classic games with a fun new twist.